9/12/19 - updated with opening details

-News reaches us from Big Hospitality this morning that a brand new 28:50 is getting ready to launch in Covent Garden.
-The wine bar started off in Fetter Lane and grew to three different sites over the years, but right now only the Marylebone wine bar remains.
-The bar was previously
+A brand new 28:50 has quietly launched in Covent Garden.
+The wine bar group started off in Fetter Lane and grew to three different sites over the years, but right now only the Marylebone wine bar remains.
+The bar was previously launched by Xavier Rousset, but he left to open Blandford Comptoir and Comptoir Cafe.

 You may have seen loads of videos of this new place by The Cheese Bar folk on your Insta feed, but how does it actually work?
 We went to find out.